Get insider access

 LG 40WP95C-W

 The LG 40WP95C-W is better than the Dell UltraSharp U4021QW.
-Both models target media creators, but the LG supports HDR, with amazing coverage of the DCI-P3 color space.
+Both models target media creators, but the LG supports HDR, with amazing coverage of the DCI-P3 color space, and the Dell doesn't support HDR at all.
 The LG also has slightly better connectivity, with higher bandwidth Thunderbolt 4 ports.

 Dell U3818DW